 The best grow lights for staring seeds indoors

 It is not necessary to use grow lights if you have a sunny window but you will end up with less leggy, stronger and all around healthier plants by using grow lights.
-I started my seedlings indoors without grow lights in a sunny window for 2 years before I made the leap and purchased grow lights.
+I started my seedlings indoors without grow lights in a sunny window for 2 years before I made the leap and purchased these grow lights.

 Using an indoor greenhouse for starting seeds indoors

-An Indoor greenhouse set up is also not necessary but does make germination quicker and the layered shelves enable you to grow more in a smaller space.
+An indoor greenhouse set up is also not necessary but does make germination quicker and the layered shelves enable you to grow more in a smaller space.
 I purchased one three years ago and love it!
 I use a plastic tray underneath to catch water and soil.